INEOS Quartermaster new van review

 Summary

-This is far more our idea of the ultimate pick-up - as it should be given the prices INEOS wants to charge for it.
-There's simply nothing else out there that's as rugged - or would dare to go the places a Quartermaster would take you in its stride.
+This is far more our idea of the ultimate pick-up - as it should be given its asking price But that hasn't risen with this update, so now looks better value than it did at original launch.
+And there's simply nothing else out there that's as rugged - or would dare to go the places a Quartermaster would take you in its stride.
 It won't be for everyone of course - in fact the quirky looks, high running costs and exalted pricing mean it'll be for hardly anyone.
 And the payload capacities are really disappointing.
 But if none of that seems important, you fit the Quartermaster customer demographic and like the idea one of these, then nothing else will satisfy you in quite the same way.

 If you're seeking the ultimate rugged addition to your dream garage, we can't help thinking that this pick-up model is more appealing than its Grenadier SUV stablemate.
-Charismatic and idiosyncratic, there's nothing quite like it.
+Particularly as the steering changes have made this model so much easier to live with on tarmac.
+But it's off-tarmac you'll really enjoy it.
+Charismatic and idiosyncratic, there's nothing quite like a Quartermaster.

 + More